Japan's JERA to buy Belgium's top offshore wind company for $1.7 bln

 ($1 = 0.9290 euros)

-(Reporting by Katya Golubkova and Yuka Obayashi, Editing by Louise Heavens and Jan Harvey)
+(Reporting by Katya Golubkova and Yuka Obayashi, additional reporting by Diana Mandiá, Editing by Jan Harvey and Elaine Hardcastle)

 ((ekaterina.golubkova@thomsonreuters.com;))